University Honors Program Events and Cosponsorships

 University Honors Program faculty and staff nominate STEW, 2014 Honorary Doctorate recipient!

-For his many contributions to the UW Oshkosh campus and to our community, musician, composer, and Tony Award-winning playwright Stew was co-nominated for UW Oshkosh's 2014 Honorary Doctorate by a committee of Stew enthusiasts--UHP Director Laurence D. Carlin, UHP Faculty Don Dingledine and Alan Lareau, and UHP staff member Julie Russo.
+For his many contributions to the UW Oshkosh campus and to our community, musician, composer, and Tony Award-winning playwright Stew was co-nominated for UW Oshkosh's 2014 Honorary Doctorate by a committee of Stew enthusiasts--Honors Director Laurence D. Carlin, UHP Faculty Don Dingledine (Departmetn of English) and Alan Lareau (Department of Foreign Languages and Literatures), and Honors staff member Julie Russo.

 The application included a detailed description of Stew's performances, classes, and public talks; promotional materials from his three campus visits; and, our most convincing evidence, the words, voices, and expression offered from Stewdents of all persuasion.
 These accounts took form as compelling letters of support from a wide range of professors and as enlightening endorsements from students from all four colleges, all of whom witnessed and embraced "the Stew Effect."